 - Bonus Depreciation And Section 179

 - Section 1031 exchange

 Depending on how the investment property is set up, a tax accountant can find numerous ways to lower the amount of taxable income, which will enhance the overall cash flow.

 Forced asset appreciation is another benefit to investing in apartment buildings.
 There is a difference in how a single-family home appreciates compared to an apartment building.

 A single-family home will appreciate when similar homes in the neighborhood increase in value or the entire neighborhood increase in value for some reason.

 The way an apartment building appreciates is driven by the rental income they produce.
 Cap rate is one of the primary methods used to evaluate a rental property.

-As the apartment building owner, you can increase the value of the apartment building by adding more value to it and charging more for rent.
+As the apartment building owner, you can increase the value of the apartment building by using value add real estate strategies to create additional income streams and charging more for rent.

 How To Make Money Investing in Apartment Buildings